 Get some endorphins!
 Regularly undertaking physical activity, preferably outdoors, will promote your physical, psychological and emotional wellbeing.
 Getting outside and exposing yourself to sunlight and fresh air will break your routine and refresh your outlook.

-For instance, group training, joining a friend for a walk between classes, walking instead driving when appropriate or participating in team sport.
+For instance, outdoor group training, joining a friend for a walk between classes, walking instead driving when appropriate or participating in team sport.

 It’s important to revitalise your mind and body by developing and maintaining healthy sleep patterns.
 The demands on your time will likely result in periods of fatigue so plan rest breaks in your schedule.
 Even power napping or sitting quietly with your eyes closed for 5 minutes, doing a mindfulness exercise or focusing on your breathing can be restorative.